Signaturgruppen-A-S/signaturgruppen-broker-documentation/sessions.md

 ADM-UI supports setting a default max\_age for a specific client, enabling control of the default maximum time from authentication before a new authentication must be processed for the end-user.

-# Session management

-Session management is supported by the methods described in this section.

-## OpenID Connect Prompt none

-An authentication request with the **prompt=none** will return with a specific error code if the end-user session is no longer valid for the requested authentication or return with updated tokens if the session is still active.

-## Session state from API endpoint

-Under development

-An API is under development, which will enable retrieval of session state based on the supplied ID token.

-The ID token may be expired and information like that of OIDC session management (iframe) can be expected (unchanged/changed).

 # Logout

-See "Signaturgruppen Broker Technical Reference" for reference to API swagger information.

 ## End session endpoint